All Episodes

 And I'll tell you something else.

-With with everything that he has accomplished, and it's too bad the media doesn't talk about it, because much has been done in less than a year already.
+With everything that he has accomplished, and it's too bad the media doesn't talk about it, because much has been done in less than a year already.

 So much has been done.

-Corporations, we have Boeing and ATT and Comcast and Wells Fargo and so many other companies that are passing on the blessings to their employees, and they're reinvesting in this country.
+Corporations, we have Boeing and ATT and Comcast and Wells Fargo and so many other companies that are passing on the blessings to their employees and they're reinvesting in this country.

-So I gotta tell you something.
+So I got to tell you something.

 You know what?